Has disaster struck your house?

 And now you’re here.
 (I know how this feels, and it is NOT fun.)

-Staring at a house that would honestly look better if it had blown away.
-But instead, you’re stuck with a house that is an absolute MESS and you don’t have any idea where to start cleaning it.
+You’re left staring at a house that would honestly look better if it had blown away.
+But instead, you’re stuck with a house that is an absolute MESS and you don’t have any idea where – or how – to start cleaning it.

-If you’re an exhausted momma who just doesn’t have time to face the mess right now but but knows she needs to, here are some of the best tips to help you learn how to clean every room in your house that you can start doing today to take your home from disaster zone to presentable in little time and with as little effort as possible (I’m all about keeping things simple, and THIS helps keep cleaning simple).
+If you’re an exhausted momma who just doesn’t have time to face the mess right now but but knows she needs to, here are some of the best tips to help you learn how to clean every room in your house that you can start doing today to take your home from disaster zone to presentable in little time and with as little effort as possible (I’m all about keeping things simple, and I show you exactly how you can do that here!)

 Like this post?
 Don’t forget to click here to Pin it for later!